veethree/KDP/README.md

 * `wc` followed by an arrow key works like `ww`, except it stops when the color changes.
 * `dc` followed by an arrow key is like `wc` except it fills in the pixels on the way
 #
-Some functionality are accessed via the command palette.
+Some functionality is accessed via the command palette.
 To show the command palette you press "tab".
 Here's a few basics
 * `new [width] [height]` - Creates a new image with the specified dimensions.
 If only `width` is provided, It will be used for height as well.
 * ex: `new 16 16`